-Anyone involved in care proceedings should seek legal advice.
+Anyone involved in care proceedings should seek legal advice from a specialist in child law.
 You and your child can each apply for help with legal costs, and will be entitled to get it without meeting the usual conditions.

 Appealing against or ending a care order